How to help someone with PTSD

 Understanding how to help someone with PTSD is challenging.
 Life is unpredictable and full of experiences that shape and define us.
 Whether positive or negative, most of what we go through in life will build us up and make us stronger.
 However, in the most unexpected moments, traumatic fatalities and tragedies may fall at our feet through no fault of our own, leaving us with lasting emotional scars and, sometimes, psychological damage.

 Trauma is a difficult concept for many of us to talk about, but it’s time that we bring this ubiquitous topic to the light; around 70% of American adults will have a traumatic experience at least once in their lives.
-One in five of that group will develop post-traumatic stress disorder (PTSD) from the experience and suffer from life-altering emotional damage.
+One in five of that group will develop post-traumatic stress disorder (PTSD) from experience and suffer from life-altering emotional damage.

 What’s worse is that PTSD doesn’t just affect the individual — it impacts friends and family members who desperately want to help but may feel helpless to do so.
 If you’ve ever wondered how to help a loved one with PTSD, or help a loved one find treatment for Trauma, you’re not alone.
 Continue reading to learn how to best provide support to your loved one striving to recover from this mentally debilitating disorder.

 Make an Effort to Understand the Condition